Early Years Nursery Policies

 We require all staff to use positive strategies for handling any conflict by helping children find solutions in ways which are appropriate for the children's age and stage of development (for example, distraction, praise and reward).

-We familiarise new staff with the playgroup’s Behaviour Management Policy and its rules for behaviour.
+We familiarise new staff with the nursery’s Behaviour Management Policy and its rules for behaviour.

-We expect all members of the playgroup - children, parents/ carers and staff to keep to the rules, requiring these to be applied consistently.
+We expect all members of the nursery - children, parents/ carers and staff to keep to the rules, requiring these to be applied consistently.

 We praise and endorse desirable behaviour, such as kindness and a willingness to share.